-FOOD: Breakfast If eating at school - Snack: Morning and afternoon for Infants and Tiny Tots only (Toddler snacks are provided by the school.)
-Snack foods must be labeled with the child's name.
-Lunch: Toddler lunches need to be in a lunch box labeled with their name and with ice pack inside.
+FOOD: Breakfast If eating at school - Snack: Morning and afternoon for Infants and Tiny Tots only (Toddler snacks are provided by the school.
+Snack foods must be labeled with the child's name and date.
+Lunch: Toddler lunchesneed to be in a lunch box labeled with their name and with ice pack inside and a thermos for heated foods.
 Refrigeration and cabinet space is available for Infants and Tiny Tots.
 All food is to be sent in cut into a size that can be swallowed whole.

 BABY BOTTLES: We prefer the style with liners - No glass unless shatter proof - No solid foods in bottles including cereal without a doctors note.
-All bottles must be labeled with your child's name.
+All bottles must be labeled and dated.
 Bottles are discarded after one hour if not finished at feeding.